pnp/blog/content/post/how-to-invite-external-users-to-a-sharepoint-site-or-microsoft.md

 {{< image alt="externalUserObjectId.png" src="images/blog/how-to-invite-external-users-to-a-sharepoint-site-or-microsoft/externalUserObjectId.png" >}}

-## Permission for the Azure AD App to add a member to a Microsoft Team:
+## Permission for the Azure AD App to add a member to a Microsoft Team

 The application permission Group.ReadWrite.All has to be added on the Azure AD app, if you are going to be using the same JSON webtoken